Materials-Consortia/OPTIMADE/optimade.rst

 - **Type**: string
 - **Requirements/Conventions**:

+  - **Support**: OPTIONAL support in implementations, i.e., may be :val:`null` for all entries.
+  - **Query**: Support for queries on this property is OPTIONAL.
+    If supported, only a subset of filter operators MAY be supported.
   - The overall scale factor of the chemical proportions is chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.
     For example, if the structure is a repeating unit cell with four hydrogens and four oxygens that represents two hydroperoxide molecules, :property:`chemical_formula_hill` is :val:`"H2O2"` (i.e., not :val:`"HO"`, nor :val:`"H4O4"`).
   - If the chemical insight needed to ascribe a Hill formula to the system is not present, the property MUST be handled as unset.